-The SM9500 has an Auto Low Latency mode called 'Instant Game Response', but just like the SM8600, it only works with compatible devices like the Xbox One.
+There's an Auto Low Latency mode called 'Instant Game Response', but just like the SM8600, it only works with compatible devices like the Xbox One.
 When 'Instant Game Response' detects that you're playing a game, it automatically switches to 'Game' mode so that you have the lowest input lag.

 Some of the high bandwidth resolutions, like 4k @ 60Hz + HDR, require the HDMI ULTRA HD Deep Color setting to be enabled for the port in use.

 LG advertises that the SM9500, just like the C9, supports a 4k @ 120Hz input from external devices.
-This either only works with HDMI 2.1 sources or is waiting for a firmware update, as we were unable to get it to work.
-We will retest this once an HDMI 2.1 source becomes available.

-The LG SM9500 has the same excellent interface found on the latest LG TVs.
+The LG 65SM9500PUA has the same excellent interface found on the latest LG TVs.
 It's very intuitive and easy to use.
 Although we did not encounter any issues during our testing some apps might seem slightly slow.

 The interface has a nice new function this year.
 The Home Dashboard appears to be the most significant change and it's very similar to Samsung's Smart Things.